AugustoEmanuel/C64-Maze-Test-Assembly/README.md

 The maze is generated randomly, using the SID Chip for generation of random numbers.
-Tested on VICE, but probably work on real hardware with no problems.
+Tested on VICE, but probably works on real hardware with no problems.

 Commands:
 <br />